It’s big, it’s on mainland China, and it’s far away

 Shanghai housed more than 24 million people in 2014, and the number has almost certainly grown since.
-It's a safe to say that this city is huge.
+It's safe to say that this city is huge.
 In addition, this amazing (and gigantic!) city is situated in the People's Republic of China, also referred to as Mainland China.
 What does that mean?
 Well, for Americans it means you need a Visa.
 You should also expect a pretty stringent entrance screening.
-Not only will Customs officials check your documents extra closely, you will also be checked for radiation and automatic sensors will check if you have a fever.
+Not only will customs officials check your documents extra closely, you will also be checked for radiation and automatic sensors will check if you have a fever.

 The flight to Shanghai can be between 12 and 15 hours, depending on where you're leaving from in the US, so be prepared to entertain yourself on the plane.
 Depending on the company you fly with, you will likely be offered either Chinese or "western" meals.
 Airline food weirds a lot of people out as it is, so there's no shame in opting for that down-home goodness, but this is often your first opportunity to try out some local fare, if you're game.